play icon for videos

 Theory of Change Model Components

 Every theory of change model has the same basic building blocks.
-Understanding these components helps you build your own.
-This visual framework shows how they connect—from what you invest (inputs) to the ultimate transformation you're creating (impact).
+Understanding these theory of change components helps you build your own.
+This visual framework shows how they connect — from what you invest (inputs) to the ultimate transformation you're creating (impact).

 The Complete Pathway

-A Theory of Change connects your resources, activities, and assumptions to measurable outcomes and long-term impact—showing not just what you do, but why it works and how you'll know.
+A theory of change diagram connects your resources, activities, and assumptions to measurable outcomes and long-term impact — showing not just what you do, but why it works and how you'll know.

 1